What is RSD/CRPS?

 It is important to know that research has proven that CRPS/RSD is a physical disorder.
 Unfortunately, it has not been unusual for medical professionals to suggest that people with CRPS/RSD exaggerate their pain for psychological reasons.

-- Pain that is described as deep, aching, cold, burning, and/or increased skin sensitivity
+- Pain that is described mainly as burning or deep, aching, cold, and/or increased skin sensitivity

 - An initiating injury or traumatic event, such as a sprain, fracture, minor surgery, etc., that should not cause as severe pain as being experienced or where the pain does not subside with healing